highcharts-for-python/highcharts-stock/docs/using.rst

 :term:`charts` very easily.
 First, **Highcharts for Python** represents visualizations as instances of the :class:`Chart <highcharts_stock.chart.Chart>` class.
 This class contains an :meth:`options <highcharts_stock.chart.Chart.options>` property, which itself contains an instance of
 :class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`.

   .. note::

     The :class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`
-    is a sub-class of the **Highcharts for Python** :class:`HighchartsOptions <highcharts_stock.options.HighchartsOptions>` class, and is
+    is a sub-class of the **Highcharts Core for Python** :class:`HighchartsOptions <highcharts_core:highcharts_core.options.HighchartsOptions>`
-    fully backwards-compatible with it.
-This means that you can use them interchangeably when using **Highcharts Stock for Python**, as the :class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`
+    class, and is fully backwards-compatible with it.

+    This means that you can use them interchangeably when using **Highcharts Stock for Python**, as the
+    :class:`HighchartsStockOptions <highcharts_stock.options.HighchartsStockOptions>`
     class merely extends its parent with a number of methods and properties that are specifically supported by